What Is Meaning Of Vitamin D Deficiency & Its Impact On Body’s Metabolism

 Ramifications lined to Vitamin D deficiency

-- In case of liver malfunctioning such as non-alcoholic fatty liver disease, Vitamin D deficiency is found to have increased hepatic inflammation observed.
+- In the case of liver malfunctioning such as non-alcoholic fatty liver disease, Vitamin D deficiency is found to have increased hepatic inflammation observed.
 NAFLD is a condition in which excessive fat builds up in the liver brought about by alcohol abuse.
 Clinical studies have shown the role played by Vitamin D in regulating inflammation of the liver and fibrogenesis, thereby enhancing liver function to insulin.

 - 25-hydroxy Vitamin D3 is inactive when formed.
 It is activated only when the kidneys chemically alter this 25-hydroxy Vit D3 into an active form.